-Thank goodness we had an extra passenger, for on our return journey to Batad, Bethel Church had a head-on collision with a tricycle (like the jeepney, this is another form of Filipino public transport, though consider it the jeepney’s more diminutive cousin.
-Tricycles are motorcycles with an attached cabin).
+Thank goodness we had an extra passenger, for on our return journey to Batad, Bethel Church had a head-on collision with a tricycle.
 Fortunately, no one was hurt.
+(Like the jeepney, a tricycle is another form of Philippine transport.
+Tricycles are like motorcycles with an attached cabin).

-Rewinding a few hours back — prior to our riding excitement — our trek through the Batad Rice Terraces was extraordinary!
-With walking sticks in hand our group of nine descended a lush ravine for about 45 minutes before we reached the overlook that revealed the amphitheater-like Batad Terraces.
+Rewinding a few hours back — prior to all the riding riding excitement — our trek through the Batad Rice Terraces was extraordinary!
+With walking sticks in hand our group of nine descended a lush ravine for about 45 minutes before we reached the overlook that revealed Batad’s terraces.

-Only a few of the terraces had recently been planted; they donned evergreen rice plants that made them easy to spot.
+A few of the terraces had recently been planted; their Kelly green-colored plants made them easy to spot.

-Our walk toward Batad Town found us traversing the terrace walls, some of which are about 12 feet high.
-We climbed down to an overlook point where we relaxed for 45 minutes while other members of our party hiked down to a waterfall.
-The view was serene.
+Our walk toward Batad Town found us traversing the terrace walls, some of which are about 3.5 meters (12 feet) high.
+We climbed down to an overlook point where we relaxed for 45 minutes while other members of our party hiked down to the Tappiya Falls.
+The view from the overlook spot was serene.
 The fog that had hugged the mountains earlier on during our hike had lifted.

-Some locals were seen hunting for snails within a terrace.
-A cute scrappy dog was on the lookout for food; he found a perch overlooking the dramatic vista and rested there.
+As we sat there, we watched as some locals hunted for snails within a terrace.
+Elsewhere, a cute scrappy dog was on the lookout for food.
+He eventually found a perch overlooking the dramatic vista and rested there.
 We treated him to a handful of our trail mix.

 Two feisty roosters engaged in a cockfight.

-Fortunately, the action was spontaneous and natural – unlike some of the unsettling, forced scenes we would later see on a Filipino television channel devoted to cockfighting.
-One animal gracefully removed himself from the action when it was determined who the alpha rooster was, whereas on television, it seemed that victory would only be determined following the death of one (or even both) roosters.
+Fortunately, this rooster skirmish developed only out of instinct.
+This was in contrast to the unsettling and forced scenes we would later see on a Philippine television channel devoted to cockfighting.
+During the Batad fight, one of the animals removed itself from the action when it was determined who the alpha rooster was, whereas on television, it seemed that victory could only be determined through the death of one — or even both — roosters.

-After we had filled our bellies with Filipino comfort food and coffee sweetened with glorious fresh brown sugar, we continued our climb.
+After we had filled our bellies with Philippine comfort food and coffee sweetened with glorious, fresh brown sugar, we continued our climb.